cryptidtech/oberon/CONTRIBUTING.md

 # Contributing to Oberon

-Oberson is Apache 2.0 licensed and accepts contributions via [GitHub](https://github.com/mikelodder7/oberon) pull requests.
+Oberon is Apache 2.0 licensed and accepts contributions via [GitHub](https://github.com/mikelodder7/oberon) pull requests.

 # Ways to contribute to Oberon